Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 user's view of the tree, and that no additional timestamps are necessary to identify the starting log entry.

+TODO Add back reduced binary ladder

+### Monitor

+For a user to monitor a label in the combined tree, the following is provided:

 <!--
 ### Fixed-Version